oisdk/masters-thesis/esop-2024/response.markdown

 >   seems to suppose A is a set however, so this last part of the proof isn’t
 >   actually needed.

-There is no assumption that `A` is a set, I think.
+There seems to be some confusion here.
+Lemma 2.5 proves that A is a set, it does not take that as an assumption.

 > * L413 ‘‖map‖’, ‘B⇒Fin≃’: should at least give the types (for all the
 >   definitions throughout the paper; I think there are others that are left